ship099/vulnado/README.md

-Intentionally Vulnerable Java Application New PR Testing for Sandbox Scan Application Testing for Sandbox Testing and Testing Testing Testing Testing Testing Testin g
+Intentionally Vulnerable Java Application New PR Testing for Sandbox Scan Application Testing for Sandbox Testing and Testing Testing Testing Testing Testing Testin g Testing

 This application and exercises will take you through some of the OWASP top 10 Vulnerabilities and how to prevent them.ccczdcxsz